Bring mediation, negotiation, and dialogue into your relationships, workplaces, and communities.

 Wendy Wood, PhD—Mediator, dialogue facilitator, consultant, teacher, author of numerous articles and books.
-Working locally and internationally, a pioneer and leader in the fields of conflict literacy and capacity building in social impact and political organizations, trauma-informed mediation and peace building, and cooperative parenting for high conflict families.
+Working locally and internationally, a pioneer and leader in the fields of conflict literacy and capacity building in social impact and political organizations, community engagement, and trauma-informed mediation and peace building.

 - Supporting interest-based collaborative solutions to conflicts.

 - Designing preventative conflict resolution systems for public and private sector organizations.

 - Mobilizing mediators to help build conflict literacy and capacity in social impact organizations.